Applying for your Pickwick Pug

 - AKC Reunite Microchip (paid for by Pickwick Pugs)

-- Sometimes the pug has attained awards (like Best of Breed or Best Puppy in Show etc.) or titles like Novice Tricks, CGC, or rally and even AKC championships.
+- The pug may have also attained awards (like Best of Breed or Best Puppy in Show etc.) or titles like Novice Tricks, CGC, or rally and even AKC championships and genetic health testing if being considered for breeding program.

 SHOW PROSPECTS